Euro zone, IMF split over how much Greece needs to reform

 Greece has been kept afloat since 2010 by IMF and euro zone bailouts.
 The lenders have disagreed in the past, but they have managed to resolve their issues before they got much publicity.

-But after Athens had to ask for a third bailout last year, some in the IMF wanted to stay out of yet another program unless they were sure it would get Greece back on its feet.
+But after Athens had to ask for a third bailout last year, officials said that some in the IMF wanted to stay out of yet another programme unless they were sure it would get Greece back on its feet.

 "The main problem now is disagreement between the institutions, because that will harm the credibility of any solution," one senior official said.
 "They must get their act together and agree on a scenario and on policy measures."